 In addition, a new control system strategy will make additional energy savings possible.
 One example of this is the cooling distribution system.
 As lead project manager Marius Kaiser explains, “There are two on-site cooling centers that are connected to each other.
 Today, the two centers run self-sufficiently.
 In the future, we will combine both centers into one control concept, which will allow us to operate whichever refrigerators are the most efficient for the current load case.
 The many individual solutions previously used made this impossible."

 The modernization measures also include a completely new web-based management and operating system.
 Because it boasts a huge range of individually configurable settings and interfaces, it can be used to carry out any number of adjustments – and thereby cater to customer requirements.
 As Jörg Morkes explains, “Our integrated, intuitive system makes managing and visualizing operating figures much more convenient.”
 This also helps facility management with troubleshooting, and makes the monitoring of energy consumption more straightforward.

 hardware data points will be migrated over the course of modernization work.

 The end of the implementation phase won’t, however, mark the end of the partnership between Bosch and the hospital.
 Over the course of the seven year operating phase following the conversion, the energy savings will be guaranteed, maintenance and servicing work will be carried out, and further savings potential will be sought together with the hospital.

-Robert Bosch Hospital knows that it can place its trust in Bosch and GFR.
+Robert Bosch Hospital knows that it can place its trust in Bosch Building Automation GmbH.
 After all, hospital managers have been working with Bosch on the upgrading their energy management system since 2015.